den-wdi-2/intro-ruby/readme.md

 - `[1,2,3,4]` is still an **Array**
 - `{keys: ['some', 'values'] }` is called a **Hash**, but works the same

 Most importantly, **in Ruby, _everything_ is an object**.
-We'll talk about that in more detail later, but that means that each of the above data types have methods & properties just like our JS objects did.
+We'll talk about that in more detail later, but that means that each of the above data types have methods and properties just like our JS objects did.

 #### Let's recap our data types in Ruby: